Whether it’s your best friend or a family member, being invited to a wedding is a true honor.

 Unless the bride and groom specifically ask you to wear jeans, you should avoid denim altogether.
 Not only is it disrespectful, but it also gives the appearance that you just don’t care about the big day.

-The key is to remember that it’s always better to be overdressed than underdressed when you attend a wedding.
+Remembering that it’s always better to be overdressed than underdressed when you attend a wedding.
 This rule also applies to your shoes.

 Shorts are another item you should never wear to a wedding.
 Even rompers are considered taboo since they denote a look that’s much too casual.
 A flowy jumpsuit with a floral print should be acceptable, however.

-Never wear tennis shoes or flip-flops unless it’s a beach wedding and it’s permitted.
+Never wear tennis shoes or flip-flops unless it’s a beach wedding, and it’s permitted.
 Avoiding casual clothing and shoes is the golden rule of what not to wear to a wedding.

 Stay Away from Black

 Again, unless the couple specifies you should wear black, this is a color you should stay away from.
-Black usually signifies a much more somber event like a funeral.
+Black usually signifies a much more somber event, like a funeral.

 No matter what time of the year the wedding is held, you want your clothing to be light and cheery.
-Black is the complete opposite of the color you should wear for a happy occasion.
+Black is the opposite of the color you should wear for a happy occasion.

 Navy blue or dark green are great alternatives to black if you prefer darker hues for your clothing.
 Red should also be avoided, as many brides find this color offensive to see others wear on their wedding day.